 Running Head: OLSON & FAZIO (2001) REGISTERED REPLICATION

-Incidental Attitude Formation via the Surveillance Task: A Pre-Registered Replication of Olson and Fazio (2001)
+Incidental Attitude Formation via the Surveillance Task: A Registered Replication Report of Olson and Fazio (2001)

-Tal Moran1*, Sean Hughes1*, Ian Hussey1, Miguel A. Vadillo2, Michael A. Olson3, Frederik Aust5, Karoline Bading5, Robert Balas4, Taylor Benedict5, Olivier Corneille6, Samantha B. Douglas7, Melissa J. Ferguson8, Katherine A. Fritzlen3, Anne Gast5, Bertram Gawronski9, Tobias Heycke10, Fabia Högden5, Mandy Hütter11, Benedek Kurdi12, Adrien Mierop6, Jasmin Richter5, Justyna Sarzyńska4, Colin Tucker Smith7, Christoph Stahl5, Philine Thomasius5, Christian Unkelbach5

-& Jan De Houwer1
+Tal Moran1*, Sean Hughes1*, Ian Hussey1*, Miguel A. Vadillo2, Michael A. Olson3, Frederik Aust5, Karoline Bading5, Robert Balas4, Taylor Benedict5, Olivier Corneille6, Samantha B. Douglas7, Melissa J. Ferguson8, Katherine A. Fritzlen3, Anne Gast5, Bertram Gawronski9, Tamara Giménez-Fernández2, Krzysztof Hanusz4, Tobias Heycke10, Fabia Högden5, Mandy Hütter11, Benedek Kurdi12, Adrien Mierop6, Jasmin Richter5, Justyna Sarzyńska-Wawer4, Colin Tucker Smith7, Christoph Stahl5, Philine Thomasius5, Christian Unkelbach5 & Jan De Houwer1

-1Ghent University, 2Universidad Autónoma de Madrid, 3University of Tennessee, 4Institute of Psychology of the Polish Academy of Sciences, 5University of Cologne, 6Université catholique de Louvain, 7University of Florida, 8Cornell University, Department of Psychology, 9University of Texas at Austin, 10GESIS, Mannheim, Germany, 11Eberhard Karls Universität Tübingen, Department of Psychology, 12Harvard University, Department of Psychology.
+1Ghent University, 2Universidad Autónoma de Madrid, 3University of Tennessee, 4Institute of Psychology of the Polish Academy of Sciences, 5University of Cologne, 6Université catholique de Louvain, 7University of Florida, 8Cornell University, 9University of Texas at Austin, 10GESIS, Mannheim, Germany, 11Eberhard Karls Universität Tübingen, 12Cornell University.

-* TM and SH are joint first author on this paper
+* TM, SH, and IH are joint first author on this paper

 Abstract

-Evaluative conditioning (EC) is one of the most widely-studied and highly applicable pathways for establishing and changing attitudes.
-Although many paradigms have been used to study EC, The surveillancetask (Olson & Fazio, 2001), is one of the most cited, and purportedly generates attitudes that are claimed to occur without awareness.
-The ability for EC effects to occur without awareness continues to fuel conceptual, theoretical, and applied developments.
-Yet few published studies have used this task, and those that do are characterized by small samples and very small effect sizes.
-Our paper represents a high-powered (N = XXXX), pre-registered replication attempt designed to provide a strong test of EC effects produced by this task.
-We [did/did not] detect evidence for EC effects.
-Our findings [support/place strong constraints] on the surveillance task’s utility when making theoretical claims related to attitudes and EC, and its use in applied settings.
+Evaluative conditioning (EC) is one of the most widely-studied procedures for establishing and changing attitudes.
+The surveillance-task (Olson & Fazio, 2001) is a highly cited EC paradigm, and one that is claimed to generate attitudes without awareness.
+The potential for EC effects to occur without awareness continues to fuel conceptual, theoretical, and applied developments.
+Yet few published studies have used this task, and most are characterized by small samples and small effect sizes.
+We conducted a high-powered (N = 1478), preregistered close replication of the original surveillance-task study.
+We obtained evidence for a small EC effect when ‘aware’ participants were excluded using the original criterion – therefore replicating the original effect.
+However, no such effect emerged when three other awareness criteria were used.
+We suggest that there is a need for caution when using evidence for the surveillance task effect to make theoretical and practical claims about ‘unaware’ EC effects.

-Keywords: Pre-Registered Replication; Evaluative Conditioning; Contingency Awareness; Recollective Memory; Attitude Formation
+Keywords: Preregistered Replication; Evaluative Conditioning; Contingency Awareness; Recollective Memory; Attitude Formation

-Incidental Attitude Formation via the Surveillance Task: A Pre-Registered Replication of Olson and Fazio (2001)
+Incidental Attitude Formation via the Surveillance Task: A Registered Replication Report of Olson and Fazio (2001)

-Evaluative conditioning (EC) is a widely-studied and highly applicable pathway for establishing and changing attitudes (e.g., De Houwer, Thomas, & Baeyens, 2001).
-In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former typically acquires a similar valence as the latter.
+Evaluative conditioning (EC) is a widely-studied and highly applicable procedure for establishing and changing attitudes (e.g., De Houwer et al., 2001).
+In a typical EC task, a neutral (conditioned) stimulus (CS) is repeatedly paired with a positive or negative (unconditioned) stimulus (US), and as a result, the former acquires a similar valence to the latter.

 Evaluative conditioning plays a central role in theory and application throughout psychological science.
-For instance, in its original version, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguished between explicit attitudes and implicit attitudes, and treated EC as a key pathway for changing the latter.
-The Elaboration-Likelihood Model, in the domain of persuasion (ELM; Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
-Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle), phobias (e.g., Merckelbach, et al., 1993) and much more.
-In the applied domain, it is frequently used as an intervention to address problematic attitudes and behaviors related to addictive substances such as alcohol (e.g., Houben, Schoenmakers, & Wiers, 2010), unhealthy food consumption (e.g., Shaw et al., 2016), and racism (e.g., Lai et al., 2014).
+For instance, the Associative–Propositional Evaluation (APE) Model (Gawronski & Bodenhausen, 2006), an influential theory of attitudes in social psychology, distinguishes between explicit attitudes and implicit attitudes, and treats EC as a key pathway for changing the latter.
+The Elaboration-Likelihood Model, in the domain of persuasion (ELM: Petty & Cacioppo, 1986), distinguishes between the central and peripheral routes to persuasion, and views EC as highly relevant to the latter route.
+Elsewhere, EC is said to play an important role in implicit bias (e.g., Olson & Fazio, 2006), consumption behavior (e.g., Gibson, 2008), self-esteem (e.g., Dijksterhuis, 2004), disgust (e.g., Schienle et al., 2001), phobias (e.g., Merckelbach et al., 1993) and many other domains.
+In the applied domain, it is frequently used as an intervention to address problematic attitudes and behaviors related to addictive substances such as alcohol (e.g., Houben et al., 2010), unhealthy food consumption (e.g., Shaw et al., 2016), and racism (e.g., Lai et al., 2014).